-Useful College Resources Transfers Need to Know About
+Useful College Resources Transfer Students Need to Know About

-Transferring from to another school doesn't have to be stressful.
-There are many resources at your colleges of interest that will help you through transferring.
+Transferring to another school doesn't have to be stressful.
+There are many resources at your colleges of interest that will help you through the process!

 Students decide to transfer due to finances, academics, institutional fit, and a host of other reasons.
 Of course, once the decision to leave their current school is made, many students start feeling anxiety and confusion because they are unsure of what to actually do to begin the transfer process.
 But that doesn’t mean transfer students need to go it alone.
-While the transfer student is responsible for being proactive throughout their admission process, there are many useful campus resources that can help them both figure out the best new college match for them and how to get there.
+While transfer students are responsible for being proactive throughout their admission process, there are many useful campus resources that can help them figure out the best new college match for them and how to get there.

 Research databases